Using the Wrong EMF Test Meter for EMF Testing and Home Inspections: A Case Study in Professional EMF Consulting Judgment

 At the end of the day, a proper EMF inspection is about more than just reading a meter; it is about having judgment and recognizing errors when they do not fit with conventional experience and wisdom.
 It is about being knowledgeable about the different kinds of meters, single axis vs. triple axis, true-rms averaging and how the frequency range of an individual model of meter can weight the readings differently.
 It is also about risk assessment, diplomacy and seeing a larger picture than just a scary needle sweeping across a meter face.

-Why A Professional Digital EMF Meter Should Be Used For a Survey
+Why A Professional Digital EMF Meter Should Be Used For EMF Testing

 SCANTECH EMF CONSULTING 214.912.4691